atsidaev/zxbus/README.md

 ## Quorum Bus

 <img align="right" src="https://raw.githubusercontent.com/wiki/atsidaev/zxbus/images/symbol-quorum.png" />
 The edge connector, which was used in Quorum clone.
 It is virtually the same as standard ZX Spectrum 48 edge connector, but signals like 12V and video are not connected.
-Implemented physically as edge connector, but the pins step is of Soviet standard (2.5 mm).
+Implemented physically as an edge connector, but the pins step is of Soviet standard (2.5 mm).

 ![](https://raw.githubusercontent.com/wiki/atsidaev/zxbus/images/quorum.jpg)